bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 If the RC has indicated a [capability to interact with the RO in its request](#request-interact), and the AS has determined that interaction is both supported and necessary, the AS responds to the RC with any of the following values in the `interact` field of the response.
 There is no preference order for interaction capabilities in the response, and it is up to the RC to determine which ones to use.
+All supported interaction methods are included in the same `interact` object.

 The AS MUST NOT respond with any interaction capability that the RC did not indicate in its request.
+The AS MUST NOT respond with any interaction capability that the AS does not support.

 ### Redirection to an arbitrary URL {#response-interact-redirect}